 Niambi is a graduate of the Women's Campaign School at Yale University and holds a BA in Spanish and Marketing and a Juris Doctorate from Howard University.
 She has also studied at Universidad del Norte in Barranquilla, Colombia; in addition, she traveled as an AIFL Youth Ambassador to Israel and completed a political study in Turkey with the American Council of Young Political Leaders.
 Ms. Jarvis has been recognized in print and on television including, Black Entertainment Television (BET), BET.com, Good Morning America, AOL Black Voices, Black Enterprise, and Heart & Soul for her work with women and girls nationwide.

-In addition, she has spoken on diversity issues with organizations ranging from Working Mother Media and Microsoft, CIFAL Atlanta and UNITAR-- to the Digital Inclusion Forum/Digital Cities Convention.
+In addition, she has spoken on diversity issues with organizations ranging from Working Mother Media and Microsoft, CIFAL Atlanta and UNITAR-- to the Digital Inclusion Forum/Digital Cities Convention, and the National Urban League’s Convening at the White House.
 Her work to create restorative conferences, workshops and seminars through state-of-the-art media channels for women connects over 40,000 women across the United States.
-Jarvis’ international work is centered on sharing best practices with global leaders from a regional and municipal perspective to address the United Nation’s Millennium Development Goals.
+Jarvis’ international work is centered on sharing best practices with global leaders from a regional and municipal perspective to address the United Nation’s Sustainable Development Goals.
 She has spoken abroad to leaders from across the continents of Africa, the Middle East, Europe and Asia.